Moeness Amin, PhD

 Biography

-Dr. Amin is an internationally recognized expert who has made major contributions to the advances of the theory of signal and array processing with applications to radar, sonar, communications, satellite navigations, ultrasound, healthcare, and RFID.
-He is the world lead expert on through-the-wall radar imaging, which could have applications for search and rescue and law enforcement.
-Innovations generated by the Center have important functions in both industry and government.
-The holder of two U.S. patents, Dr. Amin has over 750 journal and conference publications in the areas of wireless communication, time-frequency analysis, smart antennas, interference cancellation in broadband communication platforms, anti-jam GPS, compressive sensing, target detection, classification, localization and tracking, multiple-input multiple-output radar and communications, and frequency spectrum sharing and co-existence.
+Dr. Amin is an internationally recognized expert who has made major contributions to the advances of the theory of signal and array processing with applications to radar, sonar, communications, satellite navigations, ultrasound, healthcare and RFID.
+He is the leading expert on through-the-wall radar imaging, which could have applications for search and rescue and law enforcement.
+Innovations generated by the Center for Advanced Communications have important functions in both industry and government.
+The holder of two U.S. patents, Dr. Amin has over 750 journal and conference publications in the areas of wireless communication, time-frequency analysis, smart antennas, interference cancellation in broadband communication platforms, anti-jam GPS, compressive sensing, target detection, classification, localization and tracking, multiple-input/multiple-output radar and communications and frequency spectrum sharing and co-existence.
 Dr. Amin is a fellow of four societies and recipient of three technical achievement awards.

 Education